About Us

 exclusive and year-round focus

-We are influencing the election administration decisions that matter, when they get made.
+We influence the election administration decisions that matter when they are made.

-Our work is nonpartisan and focuses on four areas to ensure that the right to vote belongs to us all.
+Our work is nonpartisan and focuses on five key areas to ensure that the right to vote belongs to all of us.

 01